ManuelMeraz-Home/Desktop/README.md

 # home

-My linux home directory files and useful scripts
+My linux home directory files and useful scripts.

 I've found myself reinstalling ubuntu on occasion and I improve my `.bashrc`, `.bash_alises` and other scripts over time.
-This is my way of utilizing version control to improve these files effectively.
+This is my way of utilizing version control to improve these files effectively whenever i need to reinstall and set up my home directory.

+#### Quick Start

+1. Connect to the internet
+2.

 ### Features